ssmubc/Empathetic-Communication/README.md

 ## RAG Documentation

 Here you can learn about how this project performs retrieval-augmented generation (RAG).
 For a deeper dive into how we use Large Language Models (LLMs) to generate text, please refer to the [Text Generation](./docs/text_generation) folder.
 For more knowledge on how data is consumed and interpreted for the LLM, please refer to the [Data Ingestion](./docs/data_ingestion) folder.

+## Troubleshooting Guide

+This guide helps you check if everything in the project is working as expected using a notebook tool.
+It also shows how to navigate through a common Docker issue [here](./docs/troubleshootingGuide.md)

 ## Changelog
 N/A